We’ll show you how to tax your vehicle online in just a few minutes. We will also cover how to renew your road tax online.

 That said, the Government has made changes to support garages throughout the UK during lockdown for economic reasons.

 During the lockdown car owners have been given a six-month extension on their MOT.
-This is only available if your MOT was due from the 30th March 2020.
+This is only available if your MOT was due between the 30th March and 31st July 2020.

 Of course, this applies to you, you should still continue to tax your car meanwhile.